juminsuh/imbalanced-classification-task/README.md

 ```
 ['default', 'nr.employed', 'poutcome', 'previous', 'month', 'euribor3m', 'emp.var.rate', 'contact', 'cons.price.idx', 'cons.conf.idx', 'day_of_week', 'education']
 ```
-The best performance 0.5054 was achieved using this approach.
+The best performance **0.5054** was achieved using this approach.

 ## **✅ Which model did we use?**

 Our team trained models using two approaches with the Bayesian optimization algorithm: resampling and assigning weights.
-As a result, resampling achieved the best performance of 0.4315 with PCA, while assigning weights achieved the best performance of 0.5054 with the stepwise method.
+As a result, **resampling achieved the best performance of 0.4315 with PCA**, while **assign weights achieved the best performance of 0.5054 with the stepwise method**.

 ### **0️⃣ Bayesian Optimziation**